mookiedog/ptwd/README.md

 ## Using VS Code in Remote Mode

-VS Code can be run directly from linux, or it can be run on the Windows machine.
+Start VS code running.
+You can start it from Windows by typing its name in the seach box 'code'.
+You can start it from any terminal window running linux by typing 'code&'.

 If you start it from Windows, you will need to open a remote connection to access the linux machine.
 If you start it from Linux, it actually starts it in Windows, then automatically opens a remote connection back to linux anyway.
 There is no advantage to doing it one way or the other.